-The only way you can jeopardize the duration here is by failing an exam.
+Failing an exam is the only way you can jeopardize the duration here.
 Because once you fail an exam, you must wait months to retake it.
-Thus be wary and devote time to studying to become a pilot during your pilot schooling days.
+Thus, be wary and devote time to studying to become a pilot during your pilot schooling days.

-Stage 4: Finally, prepare for commercial pilot exams & checkride and get a commercial pilot license.
+Stage 4: Finally, prepare for commercial pilot exams & checkride and get a license.

 Assuming you spend eight months in a flight school and have your Private pilot license and instrument rating.

 It’s time to get your commercial pilot license.
 Obtaining a commercial pilot license requires 200 flying hours per FAA requirement.